Davi-S/Toolorant/README.md

 ## Improving the code

 If you know how to code, you can [submit a pull request](https://github.com/Davi-S/Toolorant/pulls) to the project with new features and code improvements.
 Also, if you found something wrong with Toolorant you can open a new issue on the [issues](https://github.com/Davi-S/Toolorant/issues) tab at the top of the repository.
+Also, join our [Discord Community](#support-and-community) to chat with other developers.

 # Outro